-We are writing to inform you about a research study investigating the design of new neuroendoscopic instruments.
+We are writing to inform you about a research study investigating the design of new otologic instruments.

-We are part of a single center study to survey physicians with experience in neuroendoscopy.
-The study will involve the completion of a simulated neuroendoscopic procedure using a synthetic brain model.
+We are part of a single center study to survey physicians with experience in otology.
+The study will involve the completion of a simulated endoscopic ear surgery procedure using a 3D printed temporal bone model.
 To complete the surgery, participants will be supplied with a set of standard instruments, and a set of the newly designed tools.
 Following the simulation, participants will complete a survey on physician opinions regarding the design and use of these instruments.

 We are asking for you to approve to our accessing email addresses for staff physicians in your division so as to contact them for participation in the study.